Romans 11:1,15 – Cast Away

 Sadly, a majority of the Jews rejected the Messiah and would not accept His message of salvation.
 Those Jews who hardened their hearts to His invitation were cast away, but only by their own choosing.
 They refused the Son who was their only way to the Father (John 14:6).
 Thus, in their disdain of Jesus, many Jews were persecuting His followers with torture and even death.

-During the time of Elijah (Elias in Greek), the nation of Israel was in a state of apostasy and the leaders of Israel were persecuting God’s prophets and even killing them.
+During the time of Elijah, the nation of Israel was in a state of apostasy and the leaders of Israel were persecuting God’s prophets and even killing them.
 This was the same condition of many in Jewish leadership as they were killing followers of Christ at that time.
-He brings to their remembrance that even though most of the nation was not in accordance to God’s law, there was a remnant of true believers.
+The Lord brought to their remembrance that even though most of the nation was not in accordance to God’s law, there was a remnant of true believers.

 Thus, Paul is saying that while many people from a certain background may have rejected Christ, as many Jews did, the Gentiles cannot stereotype them and assume they all believe that way.
 He was teaching the wisdom from God that we must treat each person as an individual.
 Also, we can learn from this story that while many people who profess to believe in God yet do not behave as though they do, God still has a remnant of true believers that keep the faith no matter what (Revelation 12:17).